 "We've historically seen women underrepresented with coed funds, and the emergence of funds that are earmarked specifically for women is a new and exciting trend," said Marina Lee, founder of Women in Tech Network and Startups Edge.

 Lee suggested applying for general loans and women-centric programs simultaneously to increase your chances of receiving the money.

-"The business owner should understand not only how much funds are needed, and for what, but that the funds are very likely to produce results based on their knowledge and experience," Guevara said.
+"The business owner should understand not only how much funding is needed, and for what, but [also] that the funds are very likely to produce results based on their knowledge and experience," Guevara said.